 - RSS Feeds

-If you want to manage most of your social marketing strategy from WordPress, you can.
-WordPress not only lets you publish content on your own domain, it also makes available many great plugins that allow your site visitors to share your content online on Facebook, Twitter, Pinterest, LinkedIn, etc. For more information, check out the article we’ve written about WordPress social media sharing plugins and our comprehensive article series on how to automatically distribute your content on social channels with WordPress.
+If you want to manage your social marketing from WordPress, you can.
+WordPress not only makes it easy to publish content on your own domain, it also has many plugins that allow users to share your web content on Facebook, Twitter, LinkedIn, Pinterest, etc. See the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automate your web content syndication on social media with WordPress.

-Use social media tools and services to discover what consumers want, identify trends and new business opportunities and stay one step ahead of competitors.
+Using social tools allows you to listen to what consumers want, identify new business opportunities and stay ahead of competitors.

 Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social networking sites.

-Additionally, many tools are available that let you run surveys online and help you create customer-driven sales funnels.
-Many tools will easily integrate with WordPress.
+Additionally, many apps are available that let you conduct surveys and polls online.
+Many tools will integrate with WordPress.

-Strengthening your brand and reputation, showcasing your talent, or establishing your authority online requires commitment, patience and a robust social marketing strategy.
+Strengthening your business brand and reputation, showcasing your talent, or establishing your authority online requires commitment and a social marketing strategy.

-You are trying to engage with real people, and so your interactions must be meaningful and authentic.
-Focus on the needs of your target audience, and listen to their conversations for valuable insights.
+You are trying to engage with real people online, and so your interactions must be meaningful and authentic.
+Put the needs of your audience first, and listen to their conversations for valuable insights.

-Remember, we have been given two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
-What you post online and how you respond to comments and discussions is very important.
-Everyday we hear stories of brands that handle a customer situation very poorly and end up being the subject of much scorn and derision when their response or behavior gets circulated online.
+Remember, we are born with two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
+What you post online and how you respond to comments and discussions is very important, and can make or break your reputation online.
+Everyday we hear stories of brands that handle a situation or customer complaint very poorly and end up paying a heavy price when their response or behavior gets circulated online.

-An expertly configured WordPress website helps you establish your your expertise online, share great information with your clients and customers, and drive visitors to your business.
+An expertly configured WordPress-driven blog is an ideal platform for building your reputation or brand online.
+It can help establish your authority online, showcase your talents, share great information with your clients and customers, and drive new visitors to your business.

-(You can automate your content syndication on various social networks with an expertly configured WordPress website.)
+(Automate your content syndication across social networks with an expertly configured WordPress-driven blog.)

 Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.

-It’s no secret that recruitment companies research social media profiles of individuals when looking for potential candidates to fill specific positions.
+It’s no secret that recruitment companies research profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Connecting with others through social media can increase your revenue, get your brand seen, and lead to new lucrative ventures.
+Using social media can grow your revenue, get your name out there, and lead to new lucrative ventures.

-Most businesses would love to see their content or marketing campaigns go viral.
-“Going viral,” however, is quite difficult to achieve, as it relies on many factors that are completely out of your control.
-Throwing loads of dollars at a clever marketing campaign is no guarantee of viral success.
-Many ridiculous memes have succeeded virally while large brands and corporations have failed to take off.
+Many businesses would love to see their content or marketing campaigns go viral.
+“Going viral,” however, is quite difficult to achieve, as it relies on many factors that cannot be controlled.
+Throwing loads of dollars at a campaign is no guarantee of viral success.
+Many ridiculous memes have become internet viral hits while big-budget and well-funded campaigns have failed dismally.

-In many cases, the best you can do is know your audience well, and provide content that users will find so useful, engaging, informative or “spot-on”, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, compelling, informative or even funny, that they will be naturally motivated to share with others.

-Some of the tools listed in Part 2 of this article could help your content go viral, or at least help you set up relatively inexpensive marketing campaigns.
+Some of the tools listed in the next section of this article could help your content go viral, or at least help you create relatively inexpensive marketing campaigns.

 We provide an email training course that shows you how to create meaningful and compelling content.
-In this course we also explore many ways to create content with the potential to go viral and help your business grow faster.
+In this free course we also explore ways to create content that has the potential to go viral and help your business grow faster.
 For more information, go here or subscribe using the form below:

 Social Media Monitoring – Useful For All Businesses, Big And Small